csorianot/godmc_wiki/Process-methylation-data.md

     ./04d-methylation_adjustment2.sh

-This should take roughly the same amount of time as the `04b-methylation_adjustment1.sh` script, unless you have related data, in which case this will be much faster.
+This should take roughly the same amount of time as the `04b-methylation_adjustment1.sh` script.
 Again, it can be split across multiple nodes on a cluster, see below for instructions.

 Finally we need to turn the methylation data into the correct format for MatrixeQTL analysis, to do this: